SPORTS EVENTS & ACTIVITIES

 COVID-19 EVENT PRECAUTIONS

 1. Prior to attending an event or activity, attendees are expected to review the COVID-19 Screening Questionnaire.
+Please see below.

 2. All attendees must be registered in the appropriate category, this includes parent/guardian, siblings and or students who are observing or chaperoning event.

 3. Prior to commencing any activity participants will be required to wash or sanitize their hands and Physical distancing will be encouraged where ever possible.
-For indoor events participants and staff will wear a mask whenever possible.

 Students must use this questionnaire daily to decide if the student should attend Sports Events and Activities.

 Follow the registration link to see all of the current and upcoming events.